hmlongco/Resolver/Documentation/Registration.md

             .implements(XYZFetching.self)
             .implements(XYZUpdating.self)

-        // Register XYZService and return instance in factory closure register { XYZNetworkService(session: resolve()) }
+        // Register XYZNetworkService and return instance in factory closure register { XYZNetworkService(session: resolve()) }

         // Register XYZSessionService and return instance in factory closure register { XYZSessionService() }
     }

 }
 ```

 That's it.
+Resolver uses  Swift [type inference](Types.md) to automatically determine and register the type of object being returned by the registration factory.

+And in the case of `XYZNetworkService`, Resolver is used to infer the type of the session parameter that's needed to initialize a `XYZNetworkService`.

+This works with classes, structs, and protocols, though there are a few special cases and considerations for [protocols](Protocols.md).

+You can also register [value types](Names.md), though that too has a few special considerations.